mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         " GROUP BY firstName, lastName, state";
     Dataset<Row> sqlDf = spark.sql(sqlStatement);
     ```
-## 16 Cache and checkpoint: Enhancing Spark’s performances
+# performance
 * Apache Spark offers two distinct techniques for increasing performance:
     * Caching, via cache() or persist() , which can save your data and the data lineage
     * Checkpointing, via checkpoint() , to save your data, without the lineage
 * 16.1.1 The usefulness of Spark caching
     * Caching will persist the dataframe
       in memory, or disk, or a combination of memory and disk
     * Caching will also save the lineage of the data.
         * Saving the lineage is useful only if you need to rebuild your dataset from scratch, which will
           happen if one of the nodes of your cluster fails
     * Spark offers two methods for caching: cache() and persist()
         * They work the same, except that persist() enables you to specify the storage level you wish to use.
             * When using an argument, cache() is a synonym for persist(StorageLevel.MEMORY_ONLY)
         * Available storage levels with the persist() method are as follows:
           * MEMORY_ONLY
             * This is the default level
             * It will store the RDD composing the dataframe as deserialized Java objects in the JVM.
             * If the RDD does not fit in memory, Spark will not cache the partitions;
                 * Spark will recompute as needed.
                 * You will not be notified.
           * MEMORY_AND_DISK
                 * Similar to MEMORY_ONLY , except that when Spark runs out of memory, it will serialize the
                   RDD on disk.
                 * It is slower, as disk is slower, but performance will vary depending on the storage class
             you may have on your node (NVMe drives versus mechanical drives, for example).
           * MEMORY_ONLY_SER
                 * Similar to MEMORY_ONLY , but the Java objects are serialized.
                 * This should take less space, but reading will consume more CPU.
           * MEMORY_AND_DISK_SER
                 * Similar to MEMORY_AND_DISK with serialization.
           * DISK_ONLY
                 * Stores the partitions of the RDD composing the dataframe to disk.
           * OFF_HEAP
                 * Similar behavior to MEMORY_ONLY_SER , but it uses off-heap memory.
                 * Off-heap usage needs to be activated
     * You can use unpersist() to free the cache, as well as storageLevel() to query the
       dataframe’s current storage level.
 * 16.1.2 The subtle effectiveness of Spark checkpointing
     * Checkpoints are another way to increase Spark performance
     * The checkpoint() method will truncate the DAG (or logical plan) and save the
       content of the dataframe to disk.
     * The dataframe is saved in the checkpoint directory.
     * A checkpoint can be eager or lazy.
         * When eager, which is the default, the checkpoint will be created right away.
         * If you use false with the checkpoint() method, the checkpoint will be created when an action is called.
 * 16.1.3 Using caching and checkpointing
     * Cache uses memory.
 Checkpoints are saved in files.
     * Cache will be cleaned when the session ends (or sooner).
         * However, checkpoints are never clean and will stay on disk as Java serializable files,
         which means they can easily be opened
     * Nothing forbids you from combining caching and checkpointing, but I did not find any
       use case for that.
 * 16.3 Going further in performance optimization
     * A lot of the issues can come from key skewing (or data skewing): the data is so frag-
       mented among partitions that a join operation becomes very long.